The NISQ Complexity of Collision Finding: Technical Overview

-\paragraph{Lower Bound for Collision Finding.} The intuition behind the proof for the collision lower bound is similar to that for the search problem.
+\paragraph{Lower Bounds for Collision Finding.} The intuition behind the proof for the collision lower bounds is similar to that for the search problem.
 However, the details are quite involved because of one crucial difference.
 For the preimage search problem, the preimage is either in the history~$\CH$ or only in the quantum database~$\CD$, allowing us to define classical and quantum measures of progress.
-For the collision finding problem, there could also be \emph{hybrid collisions}, meaning a colliding pair $(x,x')$ where $x$ is in the history while $x'$ is only in the database $\CD$.
+For the collision finding problem, there could also be \emph{hybrid collisions}, meaning a colliding pair $(x,x')$ where $x$ is in the history while $x'$ is only in the database~$\CD$.
 This makes the proof substantially more involved, as one also needs to keep track of other progress measures for such hybrid collisions.

+We only sketch the lower bound in model 1, where $c$ queries are classical and $q$ queries are quantum.
+The lower bounds in the two other models build upon these ideas in a similar way to what is discussed above for preimage search.

-To prove the lower bound, we again bound the probability $p_t$ of finding a collision after~$t$ queries.
+The proof consists again of bounding the probability $p_t$ of finding a collision after~$t$ queries.
 To do this, we now keep track of whether there is a classical, hybrid, or quantum collision.
 We define various projectors onto the span of basis states containing such collisions and use these as measures of classical, hybrid, or quantum progress.
 Similar to the case of preimage search, a quantum query can only increase all these measures of progress by a small amount, but a classical query might increase some of them by a large amount while decreasing others at the same time.
 We are able to show how much amplitude is transferred onto the subspace spanned by basis states containing classical, hybrid or quantum collisions after making a quantum or classical query.

 To be more precise, we define three projectors: $\pc, \phnc, \pqnhnc$.
 The support of $\pc$ consists of the span of all basis states whose classical history contains a collision.
 We similarly define~$\phnc$ for hybrid collisions only (no classical collisions) and $\pqnhnc$ for quantum collisions only (no hybrid or classical collisions).
 Similar to our discussion on preimage search, a classical query can move a large amplitude from $\phnc$ to $\pc$, or from $\pqnhnc$ to $\phnc$.
 This is more complicated than the case of preimage search, as there is a hierarchy of three projectors, instead of two in the prior case --- let $\kp$ be the current state and let $\Dc, \Dhnc, \Dqnhnc$ be the increment in the squared norms $\norm{\pc\kp}^2, \norm{\phnc\kp}^2, \norm{\pqnhnc \kp}^2$ after a classical query is made.
 By a refinement of certain triangle inequalities, we show that: